Home

 Look here and on our Facebook page for the latest notices and announcements from the Borough.
 We’ll also alert you to any legal Public Notices that we have published.
 These will also be archived going forward on the new Public Notices page.

 NEW!
-Ivyland Borough Council Meeting February 11, 2026 Agenda
+Ivyland Borough Council Meeting Agenda June 10, 2026

 Facebook